nichipan/WinMinimal/Docs/Reference/Explorer.md

-The Explorer module currently manages a small set of user interface preferences.
+The Explorer module manages a small set of File Explorer preferences intended to improve the user experience without affecting system stability.